 In the 1920s, there was a resurgence of the Klan.
-As can be expected, they used the new medium Radio to spread their hate and get new members.
+As can be expected, they used the new medium radio to spread their hate and gain new members.
 They also took advantage of the popularity of records and produced their own under several different labels.
 These are described below.

-Price of the record was $1.00 to $1.10.
+The price of the record was $1.00 to $1.10.
 These were made by W. R. Rhinehart out of Muncie, Indiana.
-Address was 505 E. Willard Street.
-These were record by W.R. and his brother Charles and then custom pressed by the Starr Piano Records out of Indiana.
+The address was 505 E. Willard Street.
+These were recorded by W.R. and his brother Charles and then custom pressed by the Starr Piano Records out of Indiana.

 Homer Rodeheaver was a well-known evangelist preacher who released dozens of sacred songs and sermons.
 He also, quietly, on the side, produced a series of racially inflammatory records for the Ku Klux Klan.
 Now known as the “K-Series”, this KKK line would eventually be handled by the Gennett company of Richmond, Indiana, but the first few were produced in Rodeheaver’s Chicago studios.

 This rare recording is on his Special record label, with fine print reading “Personal Recording”.
 There are no designated catalog numbers.